Skip to main content

 • Federal and State taxes

-No matter how large or small a roof repair or a new roof project may be, these are the fixed costs that a roofing company has to factor into the cost of the project to operate their business successfully.
+No matter how large or small a roof repair or a new roof project may be.
+Operating cost is the fixed costs that a roofing company must factor into the price of the project.
+To operate their business successfully and stay in business so that their customers have a real warranty!

 Image call to action, use the pricing calculator to estimate the cost of your roof replacement

-You can research, learn, and estimate costs to replace your roof on your own, but getting in contact with a professional roofing company will always be your best bet.
+You can research, learn, and estimate costs to replace your roof on your own, but getting in contact with a professional roofing company may be your best bet.
 They'll be able to catch all the details needed to complete an entire roofing system and give you an in-depth explanation.

 When it comes down to how much a new roof will cost you, and if you can afford it, any reputable roofing company will offer you financing options so you can stay within your budget.
-Here at RoofCrafters, we believe that a quality roof that provides protection for you and your family is not a luxury, but a right every homeowner deserves.
+Here at RoofCrafters, we believe that a quality roof that protects you and your family is not a luxury, but a right every homeowner deserves.

 Image call to action, get financing for your roof replacement